 DKT is committed to growing financially sustainable programs while keeping high quality products affordable to poor families in developing countries.
 Several DKT programs are now 100% financially sustainable and have provided seed money to start up other programs.
 DKT achieves sustainable programming through the following mechanisms:

 Low Overhead Cost:

-In 2015, DKT spent less than 2% of total operating expenses on headquarters costs, while only 0.2% went towards fundraising expenses.
-DKT takes pride in the fact that donor resources are being used where they have the greatest impact.
-DKT delivers many millions of couple years of protection at a cost of approximately $2.00/CYP.
+In 2015, DKT spent less than 2% of total operating expenses on headquarters costs, while only 0.2% goes towards fundraising expenses.
+DKT takes pride in the fact that donor resources are being used where they have the greatest impact; each year, DKT delivers millions of couple years of protection at a cost of approximately $2.00/CYP.

-Cross-subsidization: One of the ways DKT enhances its revenues is by offering different variants of the same product type at different price points.
+Cross-subsidization: One of the ways DKT enhances its revenue is by offering variants of the same product type at different price points.
 In this way, all income levels are served, and the higher-priced brands help subsidize the lower-priced brands.

-Entrepreneurial Spirit: DKT’s strategy is inherently entrepreneurial because its social marketing approach uses the tools of the commercial marketplace to achieve a social purpose.
-This entrepreneurial tendency generally results in less bureaucracy and more focus on bottom-line health impact using the commercial infrastructure already in place.
+Entrepreneurial Spirit: DKT’s strategy is inherently entrepreneurial, as we use tools of the commercial sector to increase contraceptive use.
+This entrepreneurial tendency generally results in less bureaucracy and greater focus on bottom-line health impact.

 Rigorous Evaluation: DKT evaluates the yearly health impact of each of its programs using metrics such as couple years of protection, contraceptive prevalence, and reduction in maternal and child mortality.

 For more information on how DKT achieves financial sustainability, check out this white paper on our innovative financing model.